-In 2019, the U.S. Navy will finally stop allowing officers to punish sailors by limiting their meals to bread and water.
+In 2019, the U.S. Navy stopped allowing officers to punish sailors by limiting their meals to bread and water.
 The Navy adopted this punishment in its early days from the British Royal Navy and continued using it long after the Royal Navy stopped using it in 1891.
-Recently, one U.S. skipper imposed the punishment so often for minor offenses that his ship earned the nickname “U.S.S.
+One modern-day U.S. skipper imposed the punishment so often for minor offenses that his ship earned the nickname “U.S.S.
 Bread and Water.”

 Worse than mast-heading was caning, a punishment in which you hit a sailor across his backside with a solid cane.
 Yet like bread-and-water punishments, caning was once a less serious consequence for misbehavior on the high seas.

 In fact, caning was mostly a punishment for minors in the 19th and early 20th centuries, a time when boys as young as 12 could join the British Royal Navy.
 Offenders received six to 12 strokes with a thick three-and-a-half-foot cane; sometimes in private, sometimes in front of the other boys on the ship.